 Figure 3.
-Cumulative additional storage demands under three difference storage scenarios from 2003 to 2035 in China.
+Cumulative additional storage demands from 2003to 2035 for a reference 60 GW scenario and under three different scenarios of off-site storage development in China.

 Indeed, China is considering building a 3,000-ton spent fuel storage pool as part of its commercial reprocessing plant at Lanzhou.
 The combination of additional off-site storage and plans to include ample on-site storage at new nuclear plants, suggests that China will experience little pressure to reduce the burden of storing spent fuel in the next 30 years.
 Moreover, if a move is made towards the use of dry casks, then the question of adequate storage space at NPP sites should not be a problem for a long time.